Why are careers in information technology unfulfilling?

 Commonly, the impetus for early retirement stems from working unfulfilling jobs, and many times, those jobs just so happen to be in IT.

 I'm a primary example.
 I worked in information technology my entire professional life.
 From the moment I graduated college, my life revolved around the computer, as if the computer had this invisible gravitational pull that kept me locked in.
 I spun and spun, and it eventually felt like a soul-sucking monotonous drain on my life.
 I wanted out, and badly.

-Through my career, I’ve met a LOT of people who are unsatisfied with their careers in information technology.
-Most continue to work in IT simply because they need the money (often exacerbated by lifestyle inflation), but that genuine feeling of happiness that we all like to feel just isn’t there for so many of us who work jobs in technology.
+Through my career in the tech industry, I've met a LOT of people who are unsatisfied with their careers in information technology.
+Most continue to work in IT simply because they need the money (often exacerbated by lifestyle inflation), but that genuine feeling of happiness that we all like to feel just isn't there for so many of us who work jobs in technology.

 But, why?
 What makes so many of our careers in information technology so unfulfilling?
-Why is it so common?
+Even at the top tech companies, why is it so common?

 Why information technology jobs are unfulfilling

-As a happily retired information technology dude, I’ve had time to think about this phenomenon.
+As a happily retired information technology dude, I've had time to think about this phenomenon – this general disdain for performing tech work.
 I believe it can all be distilled down to a few basic problems.

 Information Technology isn't about people

 The large majority of us humans feed on the enthusiasm and interaction with people.
 Even the most introverted among us need people in our lives to feel like we're connected.
 People enable very organic relationships that most of us intuitively understand.
 With people, we aren't dealing with the 1s and 0s of computer languages where every damn decision is computationally determined based on a series of predetermined variables that aren't governed by emotion or external factors.
 Computers aren't organic.